What Is Identity Threat Detection Response (ITDR)?

 Definition

-Identity has been described as the new vulnerability perimeter because even if a network, endpoint, and all other devices are secured, a cyber-attacker only needs access to one privileged account to compromise enterprise resources.
+Identity has been described as the new security perimeter because even if a network, endpoint, and all other devices are well secured, a cyber-attacker only needs access to one privileged account to compromise enterprise resources.
 For this reason, Gartner named ITDR one of the top security and risk management trends for 2022.

 Cybersecurity Education and Training Begins Here